 The RO membrane (also known as reverse osmosis filter) is an ultra-fine filter that removes everything larger than 0.001 microns.
 This means that virtually the only thing that can pass through the permeable membrane is pure water.

-Reverse osmosis filters remove up to 99 percent of dissolved solids from the water.
+These filters remove up to 99 percent of dissolved solids from the water.
 With the pores of this RO membrane being so fine, it is understandable that water pressure would affect how quickly the water could pass through.
 Higher feed pressure is ideal for efficient reverse osmosis water filtering.

 Post Filters

 Most RO systems pass water through an additional carbon filter at the final stage to remove any lingering tastes and odors from the purified water.
-The purified reverse osmosis water is then delivered to a storage tank at the end of the filtration process until required.
+The purified water is then delivered to a storage tank at the end of the filtration process until required.
 There can be other stages that are considered a post filter as well.

 Hard Water